Skip to: main navigation | main content | sitemap | accessibility page

 See snowdrops in the winter garden at East Lambrook.
 During the 1940s, Margery Fish and hubby Walter planted snowdrops between two orchards.
 It proved to be the perfect place.
 Marvel at 140 different varieties of snowdrop on display – around 90 varieties are available to buy in the nursery.

-Forde Abbey Historic House & Gardens – Usually every weekend in February
+Forde Abbey Historic House & Gardens – Every weekend in February 10.30am – 4pm

 Marvel at the snowdrops in the six and a half acre garden in Blagdon.
-Half of the entrance fee is usually donated to the Shepton Mallet Snowdrop Festival.
+Half of the entrance fee is donated to the Shepton Mallet Snowdrop Festival.
 There is a garden café and shop to enjoy as well.
-The snowdrop festival dates in 2026 are yet to be announced.
+The snowdrop festival dates in 2026 are 20 – 21 February.

 So that’s my brief guide on where to see snowdrops in Somerset.
 You never know, you might get hooked on these beautiful flowers and end up a ‘galanthophile’ (which is no bad thing!).